The

 light used on mixing boards.

-that the sound opened up, the instruments in the music tracks sounded cleaner,
+saying that the sound opened up, the instruments in the music tracks sounded

-the API Power Wedge Ultra 115 and the Cinepro PowerPRO 20.
-I thought every thing
+as the API Power Wedge Ultra 115 and the Cinepro PowerPRO 20.
+I thought every

-sounded cleaner than with the line conditioners in the second tier, and I thought
+thing sounded cleaner than with the line conditioners in the second tier, and

-the background noise was remarkably low.
-Joe, however, was completely at odds
+I thought the background noise was remarkably low.
+Joe, however, was com pletely

-with Steve and me, saying the PC-B Plus made the system sound hashy and bright.
+at odds with Steve and me, saying the PC-B Plus made the system sound hashy

 At $895, this product is not inexpensive, but it really seems to have some high-horsepower

-line-conditioning circuitry inside, and it's got a great feature package to boot.
+line-conditioning cir cuitry inside, and it's got a great feature package to

 was dubbed the bargain of the face-off.

-B. There's 10 outlets in all, with 8 switched ones on the back, and two more on
+B. There's 10 outlets in all, with 8 switched ones onthe back, and two more

 the other a current sensing outlet).